Lesson Plan or Class?

 So what is the difference between a Class and a Lesson Plan?

-Initially, the lesson plan that you create in the Lesson Plan Library is not scheduled, nor is it associated with any particular, current class in your calendar.
-However, once created, you can then “apply” it to your calendar.
+Initially, a lesson plan that you create in the Lesson Plan Library (or purchase in the Marketplace) is not scheduled, nor is it associated with any particular, current class in your calendar.
+However, once created or purchased, you can then “apply” it to your calendar.
 When you do so, that lesson plan becomes the basis for a new class in your calendar, starting on a date that you specify, with a specific schedule, and assigned to specific students.

 If you want to create a lesson plan that you will use multiple times, perhaps with different students in different school years, then it makes a lot of sense for you to create the lesson plan in the Lesson Plan Library, then apply it as you need it.
 However, if you want to create a lesson plan that you will only use once, then you don’t need to create it in the Lesson Plan Library.
 You can simply create a new Class in the Calendar or Planner views, and edit the class directly.